amenadiel/google-maps-documentation/docs/MarkerOptions.md

 **Type:**  [MarkerPlace](https://github.com/amenadiel/google-maps-documentation/blob/master/docs/MarkerPlace.md)

 Place information, used to identify and describe the place associated with this Marker.
 In this context, 'place' means a business, point of interest or geographic location.
 To allow a user to save this place, open an info window anchored on this marker.
 The info window will contain information about the place and an option for the user to save it.
 Only one of position or place can be specified.

+**Note**: The signed-in maps feature is **deprecated**.
+Versions 3.27 and earlier of the Google Maps JavaScript API continue to support signed-in maps.
+A future version will no longer support signed-in maps, and will not support saving a place directly from within your application.
+Read more about [signed-in maps](https://developers.google.com/maps/documentation/javascript/signedin).

 position